kaylajanos/STT4870/Git/GitOne.md

 ```

-Now we are ready to point our local repository to the remote repository on Github by typing
+Now we are ready to point our local repository to the remote repository on GitHub by typing

 ```bash
 git remote add origin https://github.com/your-user-name/TestProject.git
 ```

+The last line needs some explanation!
+The `add` creates the *new remote*, the `origin` is the name for the remote, and the url is the path to the remote.

 If you are working with a new repository and do not have an existing version on